hashicorp/go-getter/README.md

     file URLs.
   * GitHub URLs, such as "github.com/mitchellh/vagrant" are automatically changed to Git protocol over HTTP.
+  * GitLab URLs, such as "gitlab.com/inkscape/inkscape" are automatically changed to Git protocol over HTTP.
   * BitBucket URLs, such as "bitbucket.org/mitchellh/vagrant" are automatically changed to a Git or mercurial protocol using the BitBucket API.